-Sections 10-215b-1 and 10-215b-23 of the Regulations of Connecticut State Agencies require additional restrictions for candy, coffee, tea, and soft drinks, and the accrual of income from all foods and beverages sold to students anywhere on school premises.
-In addition to selling and giving foods and beverages to students, these restrictions apply to foods at events that meet the exemption criteria of the state HFC statute; beverages at events that meet the exemption criteria of the state beverage statute; fee-based programs and activities that include the cost of foods and beverages provided to students; programs and activities where students can exchange coupons, tickets, tokens, and similar items for foods and beverages (including coupons and similar items that are sold or given to students); student orders for foods and beverages from fundraisers; distribution of fundraiser foods and beverages to students; and fundraisers that offer foods and beverages to students in exchange for a suggested donation.
-Sections 10-215b-1 and 10-215b-23 apply regardless of when students receive or consume the foods and beverages.
+Sections 10-215b-1 and 10-215b-23 of the Regulations of Connecticut State Agencies restrict candy, coffee, tea, and soft drinks; and the accrual of income from all foods and beverages sold to students anywhere on school premises.
+In addition to selling and giving foods and beverage to students from school stores, these restrictions apply to coupons, tickets, tokens, and similar items that students can exchange for foods and beverages in school stores (including coupons and similar items that are sold or given to students); student orders for foods and beverages from school stores; and distribution of foods and beverages to students from school stores.